 Confidence in Sports and Life

 “I feel stronger.
 I can run faster.
 I can do it on my own and I never give up.”
-This is what Special Olympics athlete Molly Hincka will tell you is the secret to her confidence, her training and joy of running.
+This is what Special Olympics athlete Molly Hincka will tell you is the secret to her confidence, her training and the joy of running -- all the way to her first marathon!

 Molly was eight when she was introduced to Special Olympics and it changed everything.
 Her mother remembers: “When we walked onto the track for the first time with Special Olympics, the parents were really friendly, the coach was fantastic and our whole family started running and playing.
 We knew we had found a good place for all of us.”